Accelerated Distributed Nesterov Gradient Descent: Algorithm Development

 { We now explain the intuition behind Acc-DNGD-SC \eqref{eq:alg:update_elementwise} whereas the intuition for Acc-DNGD-NSC \eqref{eq:nsc:update_elementwise} is similar.
 The main idea is that the distributed algorithm imitates the centralized one.
 Since we conduct averaging steps (``$\sum_{j=1}^n w_{ij} y_j(t)$'', ``$\sum_{j=1}^n w_{ij} v_j(t)$'' and ``$\sum_{j=1}^n w_{ij} s_j(t)$'') in \eqref{eq:alg:update_elementwise_1}, \eqref{eq:alg:update_elementwise_2}, \eqref{eq:alg:update_elementwise_3}, we expect that $x_i(t) \approx \bar{x}(t):= \frac{1}{n} \sum_{j=1}^n x_j(t) $, $y_i(t) \approx \bar{y}(t):= \frac{1}{n} \sum_{j=1}^n y_j(t) $, $v_i(t) \approx \bar{v}(t):= \frac{1}{n} \sum_{j=1}^n v_j(t) $, and also $s_i(t) \approx \bar{s}(t):= \frac{1}{n} \sum_{j=1}^n s_j(t)$ which can easily shown to be equal to $\frac{1}{n} \sum_{j=1}^n \nabla f_j(y_j(t)) \approx \nabla f(\bar{y}(t))$.
 Therefore, we expect \eqref{eq:alg:update_elementwise} to imitate the following update,\footnote{This ``imitation'' argument will be made more precise using inexact Nesterov Gradient Descent framework in Lemma~\ref{lem:inexact_grad}.} { \begin{subeqnarray} \bar{x}(t+1) &= & \bar{y}(t) - \eta \nabla f(\bar{y}(t)) \\ \bar{v}(t+1) &= &(1-\alpha) \bar{v}(t) + \alpha \bar{y}(t) - \frac{\eta}{\alpha} \nabla f(\bar{y}(t)) \\ \bar{y}(t+1) &= & \frac{ \bar{x}(t+1) + \alpha \bar{v}(t+1)}{1+\alpha} \end{subeqnarray}}which is precisely CNGD-SC \eqref{eq:cngd_s}.
 However, we emphasize that the distributed algorithm does not exactly follow \eqref{eq:nes:imitate} due to consensus errors, i.e. how close each individual's $x_i(t)$, $y_i(t)$, $v_i(t)$, $s_i(t)$ are to their average, $\bar{x}(t)$, $\bar{y}(t)$, $\bar{v}(t)$, $\bar{s}(t)$.
 With these observations, the proof can be mainly divided into two steps.
 The first is to bound the consensus errors.
 It turns out that bounding $\Vert y_i(t) - \bar{y}(t) \Vert $ is sufficient for our purpose (cf. Lemma \ref{lem:nes:rel_con_err} and \ref{lem:nsc:rel_con_err}).
 Secondly, with the bounded consensus error, we treat the distributed algorithm as an inexact version of \eqref{eq:nes:imitate} and then use the framework of inexact Nesterov gradient descent \cite{devolder2013first,devolder2014first} to prove convergence.

-\begin{remark} It is well known Nesterov Gradient method is very sensitive to inexactness, prone to accumulating noise and divergence \cite{devolder2013first,devolder2014first}.
-Therefore, in the literature, when adapting Nesterov Gradient Descent to inexact settings, it usually requires nontrivial bounds on the error and sophisticated proof techniques in order to show convergence (e.g. in stochastic setting \cite{allen2017katyusha}).
-From this perspective, our contribution can be understood as adapting Nesterov Gradient Descent to a distributed setting and show its convergence, which is nontrivial for the reasons above.
-Further, we note one key step in our proof is to show that when the error has a special structure, then we can still get exact convergence.
-This proof technique may be of independent interest in general inexact Nesterov methods.
+\begin{remark} It is well known Nesterov Gradient method is prone to accumulating noise and divergence \cite{devolder2013first,devolder2014first}.
+Therefore, in the literature, when adapting Nesterov Gradient Descent to inexact settings, it usually requires nontrivial error bounds and sophisticated proof techniques to show convergence (e.g. in stochastic setting \cite{allen2017katyusha}).
+From this perspective, our contribution can be viewed as adapting Nesterov Gradient Descent to a distributed setting and show its convergence, which is nontrivial for the reasons above.
+Further, our proof technique may be of independent interest in general inexact Nesterov methods.
 See Remark \ref{rem:inexact_contribution_sc} and \ref{rem:inexact_contribution_nsc} for more details. \end{remark} }